happner/happn-cluster/README.md

 #### config.cluster.membership.probeInterval

 The running SWIM member cycles through it's member list sending a probe to determine if the member is still there.
 A probe is sent once every interval.
-The default 1000ms results in a notable delay in detecting departed members.
+The default 1000ms results in a noticable delay in detecting departed members.
 It's a tradeoff between cluster-size/detection-time/probe-bandwidth.
-Keep in mind that all members are doing the cyclic probe so worst-case discovery time is not 1000ms * memberCount.
+Keep in mind that all members are doing the cyclic probe so worst-case discovery time is not `1000ms * memberCount`.

 #### config.cluster.membership.probeTimeout